jonathanye29/unit4_project/README.md

 # Criteria A: Planning

 ## Problem Definition
-As a student at my school, I have noticed that there is no dedicated social network for book enthusiasts for our school community.
+As a student at my school (School X), I have noticed that there is no dedicated social network for book enthusiasts for my school community.
 My friends and I have expressed a desire for a platform where we can connect with other students who share our love of books, share recommendations, and discuss our favorite books (see <a href="https://github.com/jonathanye29/unit4_project#evidence-of-consultation">Evidence of Consultation</a> in Appendix).
-Existing social media platforms such as Google Goodreads are great for readers to connect worldwide, however, it does not provide a focused space for book enthusiasts specifically within my school community.
+Existing social media platforms such as Google Goodreads are great for readers to connect worldwide, however, it does not provide a focused space for book enthusiasts specifically within School X's community.
 I believe that a dedicated social network for book lovers for specifically my school community would create a great space for students to connect, provide recommendations, and have discussions.

 ## Success Criteria
-1.
+1. The social network allows only students from School X to register with their school emails.
+2. Users should be able to share posts of different categories such as: Announcements, Recommendations, Questions, Discussions, and Rants.
+3. Users should be able to share book reviews.
+4. Users should be able to comment under other users posts and book reviews.
+5. Users should be able to edit or delete their posts, book reviews, or comments.
+6. The application will display all posts in a feed on the main page of the online platform.

 ## Design Statement
 I aim to design and develop a social network website specifically for my school.
 It is a platform that will allow readers to discuss, share, and review different books and topics.
 The website will be developed using Python, HTML, CSS, and Flask.
 It will take approximately 3 weeks to develop and will be evaluated based on the given criteria.